ApiLogicServer/Docs/docs/index.md

 &nbsp;

-The automatically created JSON:API provides **no-code ad hoc integrations**.
+The automatically created JSON:API provides **no-code ad hoc integrations**, enabling organizations to move beyond ETL.
 For example, other applications might require a customer record, and their addresses.
-This requires no code, and reduces future custom API development:
+The automatically created self-serve JSON:API requires no code, and reduces future custom API development:

-1. Create the API
+1. Create the JSON:API
 2. Declare [security](Security-Overview.md){:target="_blank" rel="noopener"}, to control access and row level authorization

 Integrate with B2B Partners by creating **custom endpoints** using Python and Flask, with under 10 lines of code.  *Instant business relationships.*  Observe that: